 A Note from Google

-Testing your robot.txt file
+Testing your robots.txt file

-Do you need a robot.txt file?
+Do you need a robots.txt file?

 You may not even need to have a robots.txt file on your site.
 In fact, it is often the case you do not need one.

 Reasons you may want to have a robots.txt file:

 - You have content you want to be blocked from search engines

 - You are developing a site that is live, but you do not want search engines to index new pages yet